 Filling The Hole

-Replacing a door hinge can be an intimidating task, but with the right preparation and materials, it is possible to restore your door.
+Replacing a door hinge can be an intimidating task (Learn: How To Replace A Door Hinge), but with the right preparation and materials, it is possible to restore your door.
 If you have stripped or damaged holes in the wood around your door hinges, there are several approaches that can help repair them.
 Filling these holes will provide stability for installing new hinges without compromising the strength of the material.

 There are multiple ways to fill a stripped hole depending on size and depth: Wood filler is one option as it provides quick drying results and does not require additional tools to apply.
 For deeper holes, dowel plugs may be needed if they fit into the existing hole; this requires drilling pilot holes before inserting each plug.
 Repairing these holes with either method will strengthen the support around any installed hinge, providing better security over time.